MicahMeadows/name_sort/README.md

-# CSC 499 Homework 1
+# CSC 499 - Alex Assignments

 ## Assignment
-Write a command-line
-program to sort the contents of a file in ascending order first by the length of the name, then alphabetically.
+Write a command-line based program to sort the contents of a file.

+#### __Options:__
+1. Normal (Sort by largest length, the alphabetical)
+2. Reversed (Sort by smallest length, then reversed alphabetical)

 ---